tiagosiebler/bybit-api/README.md

 See [inverse-client.ts](./src/inverse-client.ts) for further information.

 ## Inverse Futures Contracts
-**Note**: as of 6th March 2021 this is currently only for testnet.
-See the [Bybit API documentation](https://bybit-exchange.github.io/docs/inverse_futures/#t-introduction) for official updates.

 <details><summary>To use the inverse futures REST APIs, import the `InverseFuturesClient`.
 Click here to expand and see full sample:</summary>

 ```javascript